fredokun/lisp-list-comprehensions/list-comprehensions.lisp.md

 ## The do notation

-If we compare to the comprehension expressions of Python or Haskell, we can probably say that using directly the combinators `bind`, `return` and `fail`  (specialized for lists) is more explicit but less elegant.
+If we compare to the comprehension expressions of Python or Haskell, we can probably say that using directly the combinators `bind`, `return` and `fail` is on the one hand more explicit but on the other hand less elegant.

-Haskell provides a `do` notation that greatly improves the monadic combinations.
+Haskell provides a `do` notation that greatly improves the readability of monadic combinations.
 In fact, monads (and their relatives functors and applicatives) are mostly about plumbing, as we can see with the examples above.
  The do notation allows to hide and reorganize some of this plumbing.